sincere ceremonies

 Picture

 Writing a tribute or eulogy can feel like a daunting task, especially when you’re overwhelmed with grief.
 But it’s also a profound way to honour your person’s life and share their story.
-This guide will help you craft a heartfelt and memorable eulogy that celebrates their essence and leaves a lasting impression...
+This guide will help you craft a heartfelt and memorable tribute that celebrates their essence and leaves a lasting impression...

-1. Understand the Purpose of a Eulogy
+1. Understand the purpose

-2. Reflect on Their Life and Legacy
+2. Reflect on their life and legacy

 Begin by reflecting on the person’s life and what made them special.